NavyaG-lab/Tech-writer/data-users/etl_users/manual_dataset_series.md

   .save("s3://nu-tmp/your.name/my-dataset")
 ```

-Remember to place it on an S3 bucket, under a key for which you have read access (i.e `s3://nu-tmp/your.name/my-dataset`).
+Remember to place it on an S3 bucket, under a key for which you  and the lambda have read access (i.e `s3://nu-tmp/your.name/my-dataset`).

 2. Open it up on databricks and take a look at the schema of the resulting dataframe: